sandialabs/canary/docs/source/howto/environ.rst

 Modify your environment with modules and rc files
 =================================================

 Some tests require a modified environment.
-When the required environment modifications are contained in module and/rc files use the following constructs.
+When the required environment modifications are contained in module and/or rc files use the following constructs.

 * To modify your environment by loading a module: